EdwinVW/pitstop-engineering-workshop/README.md

 In order to run the application, follow the instructions in the <a href="https://github.com/EdwinVW/pitstop/wiki/Run%20the%20application%20using%20using%20Docker%20Compose" target="_blank">'Starting the application' section</a> in the repo's Wiki.

 ### Step 1.4: Get to know the solution
 In order to get to know the functionality of the application, make sure you have read the introduction of the solution in the repo's README file up to the *Technology* section.
-After that follow the <a href="https://github.com/EdwinVW/pitstop/wiki/Testing%20the%20application" target="_blank">'Testing the application' section</a> in the repo's Wiki.
+After that, follow the <a href="https://github.com/EdwinVW/pitstop/wiki/Testing%20the%20application" target="_blank">'Testing the application' section</a> in the repo's Wiki.

 ## Lab 2: ATDD with Specflow and Augurk
 The Pitstop solution does not contain any specifications or scenario-tests.
 It's up to you to add this to the solution.
 We will primarily focus on the *WorkshopManagement* domain because this is the domain with the most interesting business-logic.